Which mortgage rules are changing in 2019?

 Maximum mortgage (Loan-to-Income) increases for two-income households

-As of 1 January 2018, the income of the least earning partner will contribute 70% to the determination of the maximum mortgage (Loan-to-Income or LtI).
-In 2017, the lowest income of two-income households is still included for 60%.
+Lenders have decided that borrowing capacity could be increased due to the decreasing interest rates and the changes in income tax brackets.
+As of 1 January 2018, the income of the least earning partner contributes 70% to the determination of the maximum mortgage (Loan-to-Income or LtI).
+In 2017, the lowest income of two-income households still included for 60%.
 It may be wise to borrow less than maximum is allowed, so that more money remains available for example to buy furniture, a hobby or a holiday.

 Maximum Loan-to-Income increases for homes with energy-saving measures